bretkoppel/public_notes/wip/platform_engineering.md

   - Tell me about a time when you helped one of your users understand the system.
   - Tell me about a time when you used customer feedback to change the direction of what you were building.
   - How do you understand your users in order to figure out whether a new feature or system is interesting or applicable to them?

+## What Makes a Great Platform Engineering Manager?

+- EM is often the leader who has the most impact on team culture - Who feels heard, enabled, equally treated.

+### Experience Operating Platforms

+- Platform Eng involves operational complexity that software eng backgrounds may not appreciate.
+They may understand the breadth, but not the ill-defined boundaries that allow one failure to cause the rest to fall apart.
+SoftEng EMs may thus compound problems by encouraging "brilliant" solutions that fail in practice and slow the team down.
+- Customer org EMs come with customer empathy and org relationship-building experience, but again typically have faced less operational complexity.
+May not value routine operational practices and may underestimate the complexity of the underlying system's problems vs assuming that the engineers have been mismanaged and are immature.

+### Experience on Big, Long-Running Projects

+- EMs used to "move fast, break things" may be frustrated by slower delivery pace of platform eng.
+When a lot of people depend on your platform, it is necessarily more critical, and that means you need to make changes slowly and operate with careful thought.
+Good PlatEng leader will help team deliver quickly AND safely but recognize that PlatEng may think on an order of months and in terms of migrations without disruption/downtime/data loss.
+- Must take criticism related to slower pace and justify it as correct by emphasizing requirements around biz criticality, risk, complexity.
+In face of one-way "move faster" feedback, must remain focused and continue to have tough discussions with stakeholders.

+### Attention to Detail

+- Most successful AppEng->PlatEng EMs are detail-oriented sticklers who found motivation in doing project and process management.
+Mgrs who started in infra/plat teams have better sense of which details matter, better sense of who is able to make proper trade-offs, thus can manage with less process; EMs from other backgrounds may need more tracking, even at the expense of some micro-management.
+Good EMs should build instinct for when to trust team and when to probe deeply, allowing for less process over time, though(something a true micro-manager struggles with).

+## Other Roles on a Platform Team

+### Product Managers

+- Most PdM orgs tie value to revenue and delivering to external customers, so few PdMs are experienced in platform challenges, thus may take short-term "biz obsession" mindset too far.
+To address, may source product-minded people from other tech backgrounds... but shouldn't fill the role only with these people - experienced PdMs can train the newbies and calibrate whether they're doing true product mgmt vs program mgmt/scrum leading/tech leading.
+- What if you can't hire PdMs?
+  - Even if you have potential internal candidates, new role may mean lower pay.
+EMs and Project Mgrs(PjMs) can help, but both come from different focii(EM comms with customer but is focused on execution and may struggle to balance new responsibility).
+TPMs unused to convos about ambiguous long-term vs short-term trade-offs, tend to treat product problems as execution problems to be scoped, ranked, solved ASAP.
+  - If you can't hire, best move may be Staff Engineers. ~25% are strong two-way communicators invested in the biz who know how to listen to customer feedback; internalize it; and look for incremental solutions even if they take away from the ideal "next big thing."
+Other 75% may be strong, but lack PdM strengths, so would ideally partner with a PdM.

+### Product Owners

+- SAFe role, differs from PdM roughly as being a complement to marketing-oriented PdM who emphasizes backlog mgmt, user story diligence.
+In PlatEng org, customers are internal and marketing needs smaller, thus no need to split role(i.e., PdM should be able to make strategic decisions AND handle mechanics of action).

+### Project Managers / Technical Program Managers

+- Controversial role: Critics argue that every decision involves big stakeholder meetings and otherwise the job is to harass overworked mgrs and tech leads.
+This may be driven by conditions rather than role - if execs don't properly prioritize ahead of time, project success is driven by a TPM forcing x-org execution.
+Avoid by hiring PdMs first, using EMs and Tech Leads to manage small/medium projects.
+- Still, at scale some projects will take 100% of somebody's time to manage.
+TPMs should be comfy delivering on projects using the processes the org has today rather than blaming those processes for why they can't deliver.
+At a small org, often means hiring people adept at building bottom-up relationships with engineers and delivering without authority.
+At big org, hiring people adept at bringing hard decisions to misaligned leadership, collecting details and communicating them upwards.

+### Developer Advocates, Tech Writers, Support Engineers

+- Highly specialized roles for very large platform eng orgs(> 1000 engineers).
+Don't hire until PdMs and Engineers can't fill the role - Instead, combat "not my job" attitude to them doing the work and ensure that work is recognized and rewarded, irrespective of whether it's in the job matrix.

+## Creating a Platform Engineering Team Culture

+### A Platform Split Between a Development and an SRE Team

+- Compute platform with complex OSS system at the core, cobbled together by a team of SoftEng with PHDs in systems-related fields.
+All had been hired on SoftEng interviewing standards(i.e., low operational reqs).
+Platform team has recently added some systems engineers, but they had been hired into seperate SRE org.
+The common manager of both was three levels up.

+### Strengths and Weaknesses of the Development Team

+- Dev team culture believes every problem solveable by growth: Building new functionality in collab with customers to allow them to move to new platform, then later hiring more eng.
+Didn't worry about broad customer understanding, migration plans aside from "Build it and they will come", improving operational stability of systems, or solving problems through evolution of existing offerings.
+Resulted in innovative solutions that tackled the OSS system's problems in ways the community hadn't solved yet instead of evaluating whether the OSS was fit for purpose at all.
+Team's fearlessness in face of unsolved problems helped them deliver big advances without getting bogged down by process.
+However, new systems suffered from stability problems, and team preferred to solve via new builds instead of understanding and fixing existing infra.
+Never escaped "pioneer" mode, never interested in day-to-day grind of stability, reliability, iterative improvement.
+Eventually, deliver and comms suffered, and customers were unhappy because they didn't know when they could expect things would be done.
+Compounded by separate, under-staffed SRE team, as dev team assumed reliability was their problem.

+### Merging the Teams and Adding Product Management

+- Merged teams under SRE side with good EM traits and experience operating systems, executing long-running projects, managing stakeholders.
+New team balanced builder-pioneers with people happy to scale and operate existing things and people who would work closely with customers.
+Over six months, resulted in operational stability and consolidated prioritization around new features(partly by moving toward roadmap model instead of "one engineer, one feature").
+Lost some of the more innovative developers who were purely interested in new things and went elsewhere internally or externally.
+- Found a PdM, but were sensitive to ensuring that Tech Leads and EMs didn't feel undermined by PdM making all decisions.

+### Instilling a Platform Engineering Culture

+- During moves, leadership consistently reinforced the new culture, even when that meant rebalancing cultural challenges from outside the team(e.g., where some app teams had higher reliability needs than others).
+Goal was to create PlatEng culture that respected overall company values of innovation and collaboration while balancing with focus on stability and scale.
+- Subteams have their own cultures that diverge from other teams, moreso as company grows.
+Team cultures reflect where they focus their attention and how they are punished/rewarded, with platform teams tending to be more conservative than prod eng.
+Must be careful to address any "us vs them" mindset - When pride at running stable systems turns to scorn at prod eng teams who ship broken code, likely to result in poor customer empathy, thus impossible to build a good platform.
+- Spend time recognizing and rewarding different roles and skill sets.
+Highlight how they contribute to a greater whole.
+Take time to appreciate partner teams and their work.